 - Our street doesn’t have Natural Gas.

 - A heat pump with a Natural Gas backup would have been my preference (we did look into bringing the Natural Gas service down to our home, but the cost wasn’t worth it).

 - The heat pump is outdoors, freeing up some storage space in our home.

 - We will be eligible for a few government rebates to reduce our costs throughout the process.

 - You can find the various rebates at https://betterhomesbc.ca/

 So, now what?

 Well, we’ve started the wheels in motion to get this process going.
-My next update to you all will be a rundown on the steps that we need to take before we can get the heating switched.
+My next update to you will be a rundown of the steps we need to take before we can get the heating switched.
 I’ll also include a bit of a checklist of who we contacted to get the process started.

-If you have any questions about your own heating situation, feel free to contact our home insurance team.
+If you have any questions about your heating situation, contact our home insurance team.
 If you call, they can also confirm I’m a real insurance broker!
-Contact us at 1.844.544.4663 and see for yourself what makes us Harbord – The Home Insurance People™!
+Contact us at 1.844.544.4663 and see what makes us Harbord – The Home Insurance People™!